pr0xy-io/service-setup/services/pinata.md

 ## Plan Offerings

 Pinata offers a number of plans.
 Generally, for a single project the most preferred plan is the `Picnic` plan, as it provides access to 20,000 pinned files, and increased bandwidth for monthly usage.
 The `Picnic` plan also scales with usage, ensuring your project will not experience downtime in the event your usage exceeds the preset limits.

+## API Keys

+Once you've purchased your `Pinata` subscription, you'll navigate to `API Keys` along the right hand menu.
+This will allow you to `+ New Key` (in the upper right) to create the key your developer will need to access the API via `Pinata's` designated API.